aiven/aiven-docs/docs/products/opensearch/howto/setup-cross-cluster-replication-opensearch.md

 1. On the **Create OpenSearch follower cluster** page:

-   - Enter a name for the follower cluster.
+   - Enter a name for the follower service.
    - Select the cloud provider, region, and service plan.
    - Add additional disk storage if required.

    :::note
-   The follower cluster must use the same service plan as the leader cluster during creation to ensure sufficient memory.
+   The follower service must use the same service plan as the leader service during creation to ensure sufficient memory.
 You can change the service plan later.
    :::

 1. Click **Create**.

 </TabItem>
 <TabItem value="API" label="Aiven API">